-- Provide advice and support to other staff on child welfare and child protection matters. - Take part in strategy discussions and inter-agency meetings and/or support other staff to do so. - Contribute to the assessment of children. - Refer suspected cases, as appropriate, to the relevant body (local authority children's social care, Channel programme, Disclosure and Barring Service, and/or police), and support staff who make such referrals directly. - Have a good understanding of harmful sexual behaviour. - The DSL will also: - The DSL will also keep the headteacher informed of any issues. - Liaise with local authority case managers and designated officers for child protection concerns as appropriate. - Discuss the local response to sexual violence and sexual harassment with police and local authority children's social care colleagues to prepare the school's policies. - Be confident that they know what local specialist support is available to support all children involved (including victims and alleged perpetrators) in sexual violence and sexual harassment and be confident as to how to access this support.
+- Provide advice and support to other staff on child welfare and child protection matters. - Take part in strategy discussions and inter-agency meetings and/or support other staff to do so. - Contribute to the assessment of children. - Refer suspected cases, as appropriate, to the relevant body (local authority children's social care, Channel programme, Disclosure and Barring Service, and/or police), and support staff who make such referrals directly. - Have a good understanding of harmful sexual behaviour. - Have a good understanding of the filtering and monitoring systems and processes in place at our school. - Is the Prevent lead and ensure staff have appropriate Prevent training and induction.